jesseopdenbrouw/thuas-riscv/README.md

 RISC-V. We tested the use of (software) floating point operations (both float and double) and tested the mathematical library (sin, cos, et al.).
 Traps (interrupts and exceptions) are tested and work.
-Assembler programs can be compiled by the C/C++ compiler.
+Assembler programs can be compiled by the GNU assembler.
 We provide a CRT (C startup) and linker file.
 C++ is supported but many language concepts (e.g. cout with iostream) create a binary that is too big to fit in the ROM.